erikhyrkas/snakes/training_data/llama-wiki-10.md

 * **Glacier National Park**: A beautiful national park with stunning mountain scenery and pristine lakes.
 * **Yellowstone National Park**: While not entirely located within Montana, a significant portion of the park lies within the state's borders.
 * **Little Bighorn Battlefield**: The site of a famous battle between the U.S. Army and Native American tribes in 1876.

-**References**

-This article uses information from reliable sources, including official government websites and reputable travel guides.

-Note: This is a simplified wiki article, focused on clarity and essential information.
-It does not cover every aspect of Montana's history, politics, or culture, but provides a general overview of the state's geography, climate, economy, and popular attractions.
 <end>

 Write a wiki article about Seattle.<start>**Seattle**